7 Keys to Unlock the Emotional Power of your Characters

 #4 Desire to Save the world.

 Example: The thought ambushed him.
 What do you mean you don’t know where the missiles are?
-They are armed with nuclear warheads, just one could destroy New York City and parts of Jersey.
+Each missile is armed with a nuclear warhead, capable of destroying New York City and parts of Jersey.
 We must find them.
 In the wrong hands, they could kill millions and possibly start a world war.

 We have created a list of words and phrases the will help you harness your characters emotions and reveal them to your readers.
 Download the list to give you inspiration.